 Incorporating immersive technologies in education helps students touch, feel, and experience a subject instead of reading a theory.
 Furthermore, institutions can cut costs as AR/VR has the potential to replace textbooks, manuals, and other printed resources.

-predicting the value of augmented and virtual reality in the education sector to reach $19.6 billion by 2023, growing at a compound annual growth rate (CAGR) of 16.2%, it is evident a vast number of institutions are gearing up to improve the learning experience with augmented and virtual reality.
+With reports predicting the value of augmented and virtual reality in the education sector to reach $19.6 billion by 2023, growing at a compound annual growth rate (CAGR) of 16.2%, it is evident a vast number of institutions are gearing up to improve the learning experience with augmented and virtual reality.

 What Benefits AR/VR Provide to K-12 Educators and Students